wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 }
 ```

-Now the application has to show that calculated signature to the user and user has to re-type that code into the web application for the verification.
+The application has to show that calculated signature to the user now, and the user has to re-type that code into the web application for the verification.

 ### Verify Server-Signed Data

-This task is useful when you need to receive an arbitrary data from the server and you need to be sure that data has has been issued by the server.
-The PowerAuthSDK is providing a high level method for validating data and associated signature:
+This task is useful whenever you need to receive arbitrary data from the server and you need to be able to verify that the server has issued the data.
+The PowerAuthSDK provides a high-level method for validating data and associated signature:

 ```java
 // Validate data signed with the master server key